hollowstrawberry/Pac-Man-Bot/README.md

 Should you want to maintain a custom fork of Pac-Man Bot, here are the main steps.

-To be able to compile the bot, you'll need to install the [.NET Core SDK here](https://www.microsoft.com/net/download).
+To be able to compile the bot, you'll need to install the [.NET 5.0 SDK here](https://dotnet.microsoft.com/download/dotnet/5.0).
 In Windows, Visual Studio should install it for you.

 Before compiling, you need to add the NuGet package of the DSharpPlus library, by first adding the nuget source: https://nuget.emzi0767.com/ .
 If you're using an IDE like Visual Studio or Rider, you can add it through there.
-To compile, you use command such as this one:
+To compile, use the `Publish.bat` which contains a command such as this one:

-    dotnet publish PacManBot.csproj --runtime %RUNTIME% --configuration Release --self-contained
+    dotnet publish PacManBot.csproj --runtime %RUNTIME% --configuration Release

 Where `%RUNTIME%` is the system you'll be building for, like `linux-x64` or `win-x64`.
-For a Raspberry Pi, use `linux-arm` (you can't build the bot on a Pi, but you can run it on one).
+For a Raspberry Pi, use `linux-arm`.
-The command will generate a `netcoreapp2.0/%RUNTIME%/publish/` folder in the target folder of the project's active configuration.
-The self-contained program will be inside.
+The command will generate a `bin/Release/net5.0/%RUNTIME%/publish/` folder containing the entire program.

 ### Using different emotes